-If you are remodeling your home in Las Vegas, it’s smart to evaluate your HVAC system at the same time.
+If you are planning a home remodel in Las Vegas, it’s smart to evaluate your HVAC system at the same time.
 Expanding square footage, reconfiguring rooms, or improving insulation can change how your home handles extreme desert heat.
-Planning HVAC updates during a remodel is often easier and more cost-effective than waiting until after construction is complete
+Planning HVAC updates during a remodel is often easier and more cost-effective than waiting until after construction is complete.
+Homeowners looking to better understand system performance can explore our heating and cooling resources for Las Vegas homes.

 Why HVAC Planning Matters During a Remodel